Stefouch/foundry-year-zero-roller/README.md

 # Dice So Nice

-DsN is not integrated, but since all dice are already preset, configuring DsN should be easy.
+DsN is supported but not configured.
+See the [API](https://gitlab.com/riccisi/foundryvtt-dice-so-nice/-/wikis/API/Customization) for how to create a proper configuration for your custom dice.

 # Author